 - E-commerce strategy

-If you’re going to invest in any form of accounting software, it makes sense to find an ERP vendor that focuses on functionality that’s useful to not only your finance department but to all departments.
+If you’re looking for a QuickBooks alternative, you may want to look for an ERP vendor that focuses on functionality that’s useful to not only your finance department but to all departments.

 Benefits of ERP for Accounting